Azure/PyRIT/doc/README.md

 # Recommended Docs Reading Order

 Most of our documentation is located within the `doc` directory.
 There is no single way to read the documentation, and it's perfectly fine to jump around.
 However, here is a recommended reading order.
 Note that in many sections there are numbered documentation pages.
-If there is no number attached, it is supplemental.
+If there is no number attached, it is supplemental and the recommended reading order would be to skip it on a first pass.

 1. [How to Guide](./how_to_guide.ipynb): This provides an overview of the PyRIT framework.
 2. **Installation**: Before diving in, it's useful to have a working version so you can follow along.